Coal Ridge 3-point ace Austin Gerber in running to compete at NCAA Final Four preps shooting contest

 He will be gunning to surpass 300 points total for the season Friday night against Aspen as the Titans (12-4, 5-1) look to make a run at the Class 3A Western Slope League regular-season title.

-Gerber’s stats caught the attention of organizers for the American Family Insurance “#DreamFearlessly Fan Vote” online fan voting competition to select the top 3-point shooters and slam dunkers in the country to showcase their skills during the NCAA Final Four in Atlanta in April.
+Gerber’s stats caught the attention of organizers for the American Family Insurance “#DreamFearlessly Fan Vote” online fan voting contest to select one of the top 3-point shooters in the country to showcase their skills in a shooting competition during the NCAA Final Four in Atlanta in April.

 It’s up to fans to decide, and Coal Ridge High School is going all out to spread the word across the region that Gerber should be among them.